splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 .. _aws-wizard-metricstreams:

 *********************************************************************
-Connect to AWS with Metrics Streams from the Splunk console
+Connect to AWS with Metric Streams from the Splunk console
 *********************************************************************

 .. meta::